Paul Abasolo

-Paul Abasolo Amantegi (/es/; born 29 June 1984) is a Spanish former footballer who played as a forward.
+Paul Abasolo Amantegi (/es/; born 29 June 1984) is a Spanish former professional footballer who played as a forward.

-Club career
+Playing career

 Born in Durango, Biscay, Abasolo spent seven years connected with Athletic Bilbao, six in the youth system and one with the farm team, CD Basconia.
 Released in 2003, he played the better part of the following six years in the Segunda División B and in his native Basque Country, the sole exception being SD Eibar in the first part of the 2004–05 season in the Segunda División, with that club loaning him consecutively to two other teams in division three, SD Lemona and Logroñés CF.

 In the 2009–10 campaign, Abasolo competed for the second time in the second tier of Spanish football, scoring four goals in 34 games for Real Unión as they suffered relegation one year after being promoted.
 After a few months playing with a regional league side, he resumed his career in the third division with Lemona, Real Oviedo and Sestao River Club.